hyperledger/besu-docs/docs/Tutorials/Privacy/eeajs-Multinode-example.md

 1. In the `example` directory, update the `keys.js` file to include:
     * Orion node public keys
-    * Pantheon node RPC URLs
+    * Hyperledger Besu node RPC URLs
-    * Pantheon node private keys
+    * Hyperledger Besu node private keys

 1. If the `chainID` specified in the genesis file for your network is not `2018`, update `deployContract.js`, `storeValueFromNode1.js`, and `storeValueFromNode2.js` to specify your chain ID instead of `2018`.